One of the coolest things to watch in nature is a Starling murmuration.

 The key driver between low and high distortion regimes are the combined effect of (narrative adoption + price trends + time).
 These three inputs all work in unison.
 So when there’s a narrative that becomes broadly adopted, it drives steady price trends, and when these price trends last for a significant amount of time, they then drive more extreme narrative adoption.
 And so on and so forth…

-This positive feedback loop hits at the unconscious impulsion herding tendencies of investors and drives them to focus on trending prices in the act of valuation at the near exclusion of all other factors (ie, earnings, cash flows, valuation multiples etc…).
+This positive market flow feedback loop hits at the unconscious impulsion herding tendencies of investors and drives them to focus on trending prices in the act of valuation at the near exclusion of all other factors (ie, earnings, cash flows, valuation multiples etc…).

 Most of the time, there are enough competing narratives which drive price volatility and keep the market fairly balanced.